Tempted by Those We Buy Houses Ads? Weigh the Pros and Cons

 These are some common contingencies in a traditional offer:

-• Financing contingency: The buyer can leave the deal if they can’t obtain financing.
+- Financing contingency: The buyer can leave the deal if they can’t obtain a home loan.

-• Appraisal contingency: The buyer can back out if the home appraisal comes in lower than the offer amount (an appraisal lower than the offer can also cause financing to fall through).
+- Appraisal contingency: The buyer can back out if the home appraisal is lower than the offer amount.
+A lower appraisal can also cause financing to fall through.

-If you’ve got kids or pets, keeping the home “showing-ready” can start to feel like a full-time job!
+If you’ve got kids or pets, keeping the home “showing-ready” can start to feel like a full-time job.
+By selling to a ‘We Buy Houses’ company, you can skip all these inconveniences.

 You experience an easy, smooth process

 A traditional home sale can take months to list, sell, and close.
-The process involves multiple professionals—agents, stagers, photographers, home inspectors, appraisers, and possibly contractors or a handyman.
+The process involves multiple professionals, including agents, stagers, photographers, home inspectors, appraisers, and possibly contractors or a handyman.
 There are a lot of moving pieces, and managing it all can become overwhelming if you’re also dealing with a major life change.

 You only have one major decision to make

-After you find an agent, you’ll have to pay their commission, which eats into your net profit from the sale.
-Historically, realtor commissions range from 5% to 6% of the home’s sale price, split between the listing agent and the buyer’s agent.
+However, after you find an agent, you’ll have to pay their commission, which eats into your net profit from the sale.
+Historically, Realtor fees ranged from 5% to 6% of the home’s sale price, split between the listing agent and the buyer’s agent.
 With the new agent commission structure, you only have to pay for your listing agent’s fee, which is 3%.
-However, you may still feel the need to cover the buyer’s agent’s commission, also 3%, to lock down a sale.
+Even then, you may still feel the need to cover the 3% buyer’s agent commission to lock down a sale.

 The bottom line is that in a traditional sale, you’ll face commission fees, but with a cash offer, you can avoid them altogether.

-Another way some sellers try to save on Realtor commissions is by selling their home themselves.
-But, a “for sale by owner” or FSBO sale can be a lot of work.
-From researching a list price to marketing your home to negotiating with the buyer, it’s a time-consuming process.
+Another way some sellers try to save on Realtor commissions is by selling their homes themselves.
+But, a “For Sale By Owner” or FSBO sale can be a lot of work.
+From researching a list price to marketing the property to negotiating with the buyer, it’s a time-consuming process.

 Cons of selling to a We Buy Houses operation

-The benefits of selling to a We Buy Houses company come with some significant disadvantages.
+While selling to a We Buy Houses company has excellent benefits, it comes with some significant disadvantages.
 After all, convenience comes with a price tag.

 You’ll net less money than you would selling with an agent